bohdaq/rust-tls-server/FAQ.md

 ### Solution
 Client may interrupt connection due to various reasons, most of the time you can ignore following message if you are using self-signed certificate.

+## #6
+I see the following error in console output
+> the handshake failed: unexpected EOF

+### Solution
+Client may interrupt connection due to various reasons, most of the time you can ignore following message.